More on Affine Dynkin Quiver Yangians: Affine Dynkin Quiver Yangians

 Since $\zeta(z)=-\zeta(-z)$, we have

 The quiver Yangian has the crystal melting model as its representation.
 In short, a crystal model is a 3d uplift of the periodic quiver, where different ``atoms'' with different ``colours'' correspond to different gauge nodes in the periodic quiver with the ``chemical bonds'' specified by the arrows.
 To recover the BPS spectrum, the crystal ``melts'' in terms of the melting rule, which requires an atom $\mathfrak{a}$ to be in the molten crystal configuration $\mathfrak{C}$ whenever there exists an arrow $X$ such that $X\cdot\mathfrak{a}\in\mathfrak{C}$.
-In other words, the complement of the molten crystal is an ideal of the Jacobi algebra $\mathbb{C}Q/\langle\partial W\rangle$.
+In other words, the complements of the molten crystal are specific (but not all) ideals of the Jacobi algebra $\mathbb{C}Q/\langle\partial W\rangle$ \cite{Szendroi:2007nu}.
 The molten crystal configurations are in one-to-one correspondence with the BPS states as the counting problem of DT invariants and quiver representations can be recasted into enumerating ideals of the Jacobi algebra.
 The actions of the currents on the crystal modules can be found in \cite[(6.45)]{Li:2020rij}.
 For quivers with different framings, one can consider the shifted quiver Yangians and certain subcrystals as studied in \cite{Galakhov:2021xum}.
+This would also cause shifts in the expansion of the $\uppsi^{(a)}(z)$ currents below.
+However, we shall not further mention the shifts in this paper.

 For non-chiral/symmetric quivers, that is, $|a\rightarrow b|=|b\rightarrow a|$ for any $a,b$, the analysis on the actions of $\uppsi$ shows that the negative modes are trivial due to the homogeneity of the bond factor.
 More specifically, we have